February 14th, 2011

 Contact: Orli Cotel, Sierra Club

 San Francisco, CA. The Sierra Club has opened up applications for the second year of the wildly popular “Best Internship on Earth” for the summer of 2011.
-Students and recent graduates around the country are vying to spend the summer as the Sierra Club’s Youth Outdoors Ambassador, hiking, rafting, and camping on a series of outdoor adventures.
+Students and recent graduates around the country are vying to spend the summer as the Sierra Club’s Youth Outdoors Ambassador, hiking, rafting, and climbing, on a series of outdoor adventures.

 The student who gets The Best Internship on Earth will spend the summer traveling around the country as the Youth Outdoors Ambassador for the Sierra Club’s Inner City Outings, Building Bridges to the Outdoors, and Volunteer Vacations programs.
 The intern will get to go hiking, camping, rafting, and backpacking, and will create a video blog to document the experience and promote the importance of giving all young people opportunities to experience the outdoors.
 The internship comes with a stipend, all-expenses paid travel, and $2,000 worth of gear from The North Face and Planet Explore.